d3giigii/prog-o-meter/style_guide.md

 ### Inline Comments
 You should document all loop and control structures with inline comments.
-These comments should be indented at least 8 spaces after the end of the line, and the indentation for each check and statement should match.
+These comments should be indented at least 8 spaces after the end of the line.
-Indentation should match with tier i.e. in for-while loop; the for comment should be 4 spaces leftward of while comment.
+Indentation of the comment should match indentation of the line it describes.
 There should be a space after each '#', and the first letter of the comment should be captialized.
 Ex.
 ```python